Rail transport in Switzerland: Rail links to other countries

-SBB and Trenitalia jointly operate EuroCity services between Switzerland and Italy.
-These services are running between Geneva and Milan or even Venice via the Simplon Tunnel.
-Between Basel and Milan via Berne and the Lötschberg Base and Simplon Tunnels, and between Zurich and Milan via the Gotthard route.
+The main railway lines linking Switzerland with Italy are the Gotthard railway and the Simplon railway.
+SBB and the Italian Trenitalia jointly operate EC services across the Italy–Switzerland border.
+These services run between Genève-Cornavin and Milano Centrale or even Venezia Santa Lucia via the Simplon Tunnel.
+Between Basel and Milan via Bern and the Lötschberg Base and Simplon Tunnels, and between Zurich HB and Milan via the Gotthard route.
+These routes were previously operated by Cisalpino.
+Other standard-gauge lines crossing the border are operated by regional trains of TILO.